-On October 4, 2017, the City received notice from Sand Hill Properties announcing its intention to reactivate its application for the redevelopment of the Vallco Mall site.
-The letter may be found at this link: Letter from Sandhill dated October 5, 2017.
+On October 4, 2017, the City received notice from Sand Hill Property Company announcing its intention to reactivate its application for the redevelopment of the Vallco Mall site.
+The letter may be found at this link: Letter from Sand Hill dated October 5, 2017.

 Project Kick-off Community Meeting